-If you have a diagnosis or a suspicion of sarcoma, you need a second opinion.
+If you have been diagnosed with kidney cancer, you need a second opinion.
 We will ensure you get it without delay.

 A second opinion can be helpful and reassuring, and it’s the best way to ensure that your diagnosis is accurate, that the recommended treatment plan is right for you, and that the urologist (surgeon) and other specialists have the training and experience to provide you the best possible outcome.

 We can arrange for Roswell Park’s kidney cancer experts, including our pathologists who specialize in urinary tract cancers, to review your tests and slides, and set up a consultation with our kidney cancer team.

 A precise and accurate diagnosis, staging, and treatment plan by a multidisciplinary team of experts who focus on kidney cancer every day, is essential to:

 - Preserve your kidney.
 Since most people have two kidneys and can live with just one, many urologists remove a patient’s entire kidney rather than just the portion with the tumor.
 Removing just a portion of the kidney - an operation called a partial nephrectomy - is better for the patient because it helps preserve kidney function for years to come, but is a more complex and difficult operation, requiring a higher level of expertise from the surgeon.
 Roswell Park urologists are leaders in performing this kidney-sparing surgery.